 - Division II Strategic Positioning Platform

-Since beginning its alliance with Make-A-Wish in 2003, Division II has raised more than $3 million toward granting the wishes of children with life-threatening medical conditions.
+Since beginning its alliance with Make-A-Wish in 2003, Division II has raised more than $3.5 million toward granting the wishes of children with life-threatening medical conditions.
+More than 470 “wishes” have been granted through Division II contributions.
 These wishes can serve as a game changer in children’s fights against their illnesses, helping them feel better, and in some cases even get better.